These associate degree majors earn more than many 4-year college grads. Here's what to know.

 Lowest-earning associate degrees

-Not all associate degree programs provide the same value.
+Of course, some associate degree programs result in much lower average salaries.
 Graduates with associate degrees in drama earn less than $19,000 annually four years after they graduate, making that credential the lowest-earning major among all two-year programs.

-Top-earning associate degree grad come from public and community colleges, whereas the bachelor's degree grads with the highest income are, by and large, from private universities.
+Top-earning associate degree grads come from public and community colleges, whereas the bachelor's degree grads with the highest income are, by and large, from private universities.

 Despite the lower costs, an associate degree can still saddle people with significant student debt, according to the Education Data Initiative.
 Grads with two-year degrees in alternative and complementary medicine have median student debt of $38,530, the most of any associate degree program, the group found.